Impact (miniseries): Plot

 During a meteor shower said to be the most spectacular in 10,000 years, an asteroid hidden by the meteor field strikes the Moon.
 Fragments of the asteroid and of the Moon itself penetrate Earth's atmosphere and make impact.
 The initial damage is minimal, though significant physical damage to the lunar surface can be seen from Earth.
 Experts believe that the Moon has stabilized into a slightly closer orbit.
 Then strange anomalies begin to manifest themselves on Earth, including cell phone disruptions, unusual static discharges and odd tidal behavior.
-The world's leading scientists, including Alex Kittner, Maddie Rhodes, and Roland Emerson, begin piecing together evidence that suggests the Moon's properties have been permanently altered because the asteroid that hit the Moon was actually a fragment of a brown dwarf; the fragment is highly magnetized and more massive than the Earth despite being only 19 kilometers across, and it is still inside the Moon.
+The world's leading scientists, including Alex Kittner, Maddie Rhodes, and Roland Emerson, begin piecing together evidence that suggests the Moon's properties have been permanently altered because the asteroid that hit the Moon was actually a fragment of a brown dwarf the remnant of a dead star; the fragment is highly magnetized and more massive than the Earth despite being only 19 kilometers across, and it is still lodged inside the Moon.
 When the Moon's new, more elliptical orbit brings it closer to Earth, electromagnetic surges begin affecting the surface, causing people, vehicles, and other objects to levitate at random, worldwide.
-Alex, Maddie, Roland and the rest of their team soon discover that the Moon's new orbit will cause it to collide with the Earth in 39 days, completely destroying the planet.
-After a failed attempt by the United States to destroy the Moon with nuclear weapons, the three scientists plan an international mission to the Moon, where astronauts must construct a device to magnetize the Moon's core, causing it to disgorge the embedded brown dwarf fragment, eliminating the magnetic effects and restoring the Moon to a stable orbit.
-Because of their unique expertise, Alex and Roland must join an American astronaut and a Russian cosmonaut on the mission, which is expected to be a one-way trip.
+Alex, Maddie, Roland and the rest of their team soon discover that the Moon's new orbit will cause it to collide with the Earth in 39 days, completely annihilating the planet.
+After a failed attempt by the United States to destroy the Moon with nuclear missiles, the three scientists plan an international mission to the Moon, where the astronauts must construct a device to magnetize the Moon's core, causing it to disgorge the embedded brown dwarf fragment, eliminating the magnetic effects and restoring the Moon to a stable orbit.
+Because of their unique expertise, Alex and Roland must join an American astronaut, Flight Commander Courtney Batterton, and a Russian cosmonaut, Lunar Module Pilot Sergei Pitinkov on the mission, which is expected to be a one-way trip.

 Roland's pregnant fiancée, Martina Altmann, was travelling across Germany on a train that levitated and derailed.
 She and an American, Bob Pierce, are able to lead the survivors to a military convoy, and Bob convinces the soldiers to allow Martina to ride to Roland's location.
 She and Roland are immediately married.
-Alex's children are left in the care of their late mother's father.
+Alex's children are left in the care of their late mother's father, Lloyd.
 When they attempt to drive cross-country to reunite with Alex, their car levitates and crashes.
-After a confrontation with a man hoarding resources at a convenience store, the children's grandfather suffers a fatal heart attack.
-The other man originally plans to leave alone, but has a change of heart and brings the children to Washington, DC.
-Alex is already in space, but he had asked Maddie, with whom he once had a romantic relationship, to make sure his children remained safe.
+After a confrontation with a man named Derek who is hoarding resources at a convenience store, the children's grandfather suffers a fatal heart attack and later passes away.
+Derek originally plans to leave alone, but reconsiders and brings the children to Washington, DC.
+Alex is already in space, but he had asked Maddie, with whom he once had a romantic relationship with back then, to make sure his children remained safe.
 He is able to tell his children "goodbye" over a video feed.